 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Mrs Jo Marks and the DDSL Mrs Rachelle Tomkins, Mrs Lorraine Connett and Mr Tom Stapleton.
-There are two nominated safeguarding governors Mr David Middleton and Miss Sarah Goldsmith who will take leadership responsibility for safeguarding.
-The Chair of Governors, Mr Glenn Taylor will receive reports of allegations against the headteacher and act on the behalf of the governing body.
+The DSL is Mrs Jo Marks and the DDSLs are Mrs Rachelle Tomkins, Mrs Lorraine Connett and Mr Tom Stapleton.
+There is a nominated safeguarding governor, Mr David Middleton, who will take leadership responsibility for safeguarding.
+The Chair of Governors Mr Glenn Taylor will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE including informing shortlisted candidates that online searches will be carried out.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2024 including informing shortlisted candidates that online searches will be carried out.